 And I always always always grab one of their feather pillow inserts while I am there.
 They are my favorite pillow inserts and you cannot beat the price.

 The lighting section at IKEA might be one of my favorites.
 Every time I go there is something new and different.

 They have pendant lights, sconces, table lamps, and floor lamps.
 The pricing on their pendants is just insane.
 Lighting is the jewelry to your home decor and this is some great inexpensive jewelry!

 The first time I went to IKEA I picked up the Sinnerlig and installed it on my office.

 I did whole post on IKEA office ideas here, which includes the Sinnerlig.
 It’s a pretty popular pendant but there is a reason for that.

-I was just in IKEA again and saw this table lamp (which also comes in a floor lamp)
+I was just in IKEA again and saw this table lamp and wanted it so bad somewhere in my house…